 The Broughton – 46-48a Broughton Street, EH1 3SA

-This is the new boy on the block for Broughton Street, but the bar made quite an impressive on us after a recent visit.
+This is the new boy on the block for Broughton Street, but the bar made quite an impression on us after a recent visit.
 The service is very friendly and fast, there is a great cocktail list and you can buy quality wine by the glass or bottle.
 The interior is sleek and contemporary with subdued lighting, it’s a great place to hang out.
 Movies are streamed on a giant TV above bar.
 When it comes to food, there is an impressive evening, bar and Sunday lunch menu.
 Ingredients are locally sourced and dishes have a distinctive Scottish feel.

 Cumberland Bar – 1-3 Cumberland Street, EH3 6RT